top of page

 E: Wait!
 Cool your fur-lined boots!
 If not Milord - who is the muffled, serpentine voice?

-S: The Contessa G. - whom, while I was escorting back to her Papa's in my coach and six (E starts) - has, perhaps due to the authority my uniform lent me, disclosed information not even I could have unearthed - nay even had I been dressed in my ecclesiasticals
+S: The Contessa G. - whom, while I was escorting back to her Papa's in my coach and six (E starts) has, perhaps due to the authority my uniform lent me, disclosed information not even I could have unearthed - nay even had I been dressed in my ecclesiasticals

 E: Her ex is a dangerous enemy

-S: It's not the Count, Excellency (closes windows and doors - despite it being 95 outside) - it is the son of an English sheep-farmer, a man who lives with his second teenaged wife and her sister.
+S: It's not the Count, Excellency (closes windows and doors - despite it being 95 degrees outside) - it is the son of an English sheep-farmer, a man who lives with his second teenaged wife and her sister.
 Whilst this so far is admirable - the Contessa assures me he is a committed atheist who believes in ghosts, lives on green fruit and, although not remotely famous, has penned a couple of lines of great power which will stir peasants to revolt for years to come!
 He also stores gunpowder in a badly-made boat and is attempting to break one of our unmarried teenagers out of her convent

 E: We will get Papal knighthoods for this